GalvanizeOpenSource/stats-shortcourse/src/probability-concepts.rst

 Putting it together
 ^^^^^^^^^^^^^^^^^^^^^^^

-Lets see how well we can put these concepts together.
+Lets see how well we can put these concepts together by doing some exercises using the concepts we've learned.
 This exercise also introduce the idea of mutual exclusivity.
 If outcomes A and B cannot happen at the same time then :math:`P (A \cap B) = P (A) + P (B)`.

 .. note::